cvazquezlos/TestLogAnalyzer/README.md

 3. Execute `docker-compose up` and navigate to **http://localhost:4200** on your favourite browser.
 4. Enjoy!

-## LOGANALYZER
+## TestLogAnalyzer
-LOGANALYZER allows you to work with determinate kinds of logs.
-In this moment, `Beta version`, LOGANALYZER works with Apache logs.
+TestLogAnalyzer allows you to work with determinate kinds of logs.
+In this moment, `Beta version`, TestLogAnalyzer works with Logback logs.

 ### Data format allowed
 #### Logback format